 Note that there is no automatic garbage collection for tables.
 Even if there are no references to a table from any process, it will not automatically be destroyed unless the owner process terminates.
 It can be destroyed explicitly by using delete/1.

-Since R13B01, table ownership can be transferred at process termination by using the heir option or explicitly by calling give_away/3.
+The default owner is the process that created the table.
+Table ownership can be transferred at process termination by using the heir option or explicitly by calling give_away/3.